 - When listening: Do you give your full attention?
 Are you actually present for that person, or just waiting for them to shut up so you can speak?
 Do you catch yourself interrupting, or planning what you’re going to say?
 Is your listening a gift, the gift of being heard?
 Or are you listening to fix, to know the right answer, to show off?

-- When teaching & training: Is your aim to be of service?
-Do you keep the focus on the participants and their learning?
+- When teaching, training or parenting: Is your aim to be of service?
+Do you keep the focus on learning?

-- When parenting: Do you remember that you are physically intimidating to little ones?
+- When talking to kids: Do you remember that you are physically intimidating to little ones?
 Do you get down to their level?
 Do you speak gently, calmly and carefully?
 Do you keep your words positive?

 - In self talk: We underestimate the influence of what we say to ourselves.
 Would you speak to others, or allow others to speak to you, in the same way you speak to yourself?
 Would you speak to a child that way?